WhiskeyJack65/WhiskeyJack65/README.md

 Hi, my name is Joe (WhiskeyJack65).
 I'm  a software developer from Alberta Canada.

-I've been a developing software professionaly for over 20 years, most of which has involved some flavor of the .Net platform.
+I've been a developing software professionally for over 20 years, most of which has involved some flavor of the .Net platform.

 I enjoy keeping current on the latest from Microsoft and learning new programming languages as well.